khval/BetterFakeMode/README.md

 * AmigaOS 4.1 does not allow you to use "Screen -> BitMap", only "Screen -> RastPort -> BitMap" (Old programs might crash if they poke into Screen -> BitMap)

+* Lots of missing modes like Porductivity Modes, DBPAL, DBNTSC

 # Current status.

 Many of problems might not be OpenScreen actually it can be in definitions of the fake modes as well.